 If the Borrower is a Then a Principal is General Partnership or Joint Venture any general partner or joint venturer.
-Limited Partnership all general partners and any Person who owns a 25% or more limited partnership interest.
+Limited Partnership all general partners and any Person who owns a 25% or more limited partnership interest. • all general partners; and • any Person who owns a 25% or more limited partnership interest.
 Privately-Held Corporation any Person who owns 25% or more of the voting stock.
-Limited Liability Company all non-member managers, member- managers, and any Person who owns a 25% or more membership interest.
-Trust (other than a Land Trust) the grantor (if the trust is a revocable trust or if the grantor or settlor has retained powers), any Person who has a 25% or more beneficial interest in the trust, and any trustee.
-Land Trust any Person who owns a 25% or more beneficial interest in the land trust.
+Limited Liability Company all non-member managers, member-managers, and any Person who owns a 25% or more membership interest. • all non-member managers or member-managers; and • any Person who owns a 25% or more membership interest.

+Trust (other than a Land Trust) the grantor (if the trust is a revocable trust or if the grantor or settlor has retained powers), any Person who has a 25% or more beneficial interest in the trust, and any trustee. • the grantor (if the trust is a revocable trust or if the grantor or settlor has retained powers); • any Person who has a 25% or more beneficial interest in the trust; and • any trustee.
+Land Trust any Person who owns a 25% or more beneficial interest in the land trust.has • the power of direction, and • a 25% or more beneficial ownership interest in the land trust.